 - Want to know the difference between the Chinook library catalog and library databases?

 - Want to know the difference between Chinook Plus and Chinook Classic?

-The Advanced Keyword search in Chinook Classic is the most flexible way to search for titles on your topic.
+The Advanced Keyword Search in Chinook Classic and Chinook Plus are the most flexible way to search for titles on your topic.
 Notice that you can specify available items, electronic version, language, location, and material type, among other limits.

-The following tips will help you make the most of your Chinook Classic searching:
+The following tips will help you make the most of your Chinook searching:

 - From the full record of a relevant title, you can find similar titles by:

 - Looking at the Subjects listed and clicking on the links to find other titles in the catalog with the same subject heading.